 - 1. Adjust the Sample Volume size so that it covers the whole diameter of the vessel - 2.
 Adjust the Angle correction parallel to the vessel - 3.
 Press Select to update the PW spectrum - 4.
-Freeze the image - 5.
-Press Meas, on the Control Panel - 6.
-Press Volume Flow on the Touch Screen - 7.
-Adjust the vessel diameter by positioning the first and second caliper with the Trackball and Select button - 8.
-Draw the Doppler trace during one cardiac cycle - 9.
-Press Select to end the measurement The system displays the volume flow rate.
+Freeze the image

+- 6. Press Volume Flow on the Touch Screen - Adjust the vessel diameter by positioning the first and second caliper with the Trackball and Select button - 8.
+Draw the Doppler trace during one cardiac cycle - Press Select to end the measurement The system displays the volume flow rate.